tatdig/Tatoshis/README.md

 Current version: 1.3.1

 Minecraft with real money!
 Minecraft 1.15+ Vault Economy Provider.
+=
+TESTNET server with ChestShop3 and Tatoshis running on mc.itservicefl.com.
+Try it!
+=

 Ah, economy plugins...
 Without them, we would have no in game currency!
 But what if this in game currency... was also out-of-game currency?